ptrckbrown94/employee-directory/README.md

 I  create this project from the outline given to me by my Triology Education Services instructor.
 I  also took code from my old homework and in class activities.
 I had help from my tutor Isabel Arcones.

 ## Contributing
-I was the only person contributing to this project, but I also had help from my tutor, professor, TA and classmates.
+I was the only person contributing to this project, but had help from my professor, TA, tutor and classmates.

 ## Challenges